derek-knox/Coding-For-Designers/2D and 3D/Structure, Style, and Behavior.md

 Though a 2D and 3D design may look drastically different in comparison, a computer utilizes the same three concepts to render interactive visuals for each.
 These concepts are structure, style, and behavior.
 The virtual world in addition to the real world leverage these same concepts in fact.

 A building for example (virtual or physical) is composed of a particular arrangement of a set of building blocks.
 This is structure.
 These building blocks are adorned with materials and other objects that have aesthetic and/or functional value.
 This is style.
-The building blocks of the structure in combination with the adorned materials and objects respond to interaction, the environment, and time.
+The building blocks of the structure in combination with the adorned materials and objects may respond to interaction, the environment, and time.
 This is behavior.

 Combined, all three concepts enable an interactive design to exist, evoke meaning for, and engage one or more viewers.
 Exist.
 Evoke.
 Engage.